SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 This script starts the queue and creates a log file in the storage directory where Craft keeps its other log files.

-There is a PHP_IDE_CONFIG environmental variable which was added after this post was initially published.
-This tells PHPStorm where to find the craft executable file.
+The PHP_IDE_CONFIG environmental variable tells PHPStorm, the code editor I use, where to find the craft executable file.
 Without this line, you may see errors while debugging with xdebug in PHPStorm when a new job is added to the queue.

-Next this script file needs to be executed when you start your DDEV project.
-We’ll do that using hooks.
-Open your .ddev/config.yaml and add the following:
+Next, this script file must be executed when you start your DDEV project.
+We'll do that using hooks.
+Open your .ddev/config.yaml and add the following.

 hooks: